 Birmingham College of Commerce was established in the early 20th century and became a branch of Birmingham Central Technical College (CTC) with its main teaching centre in Edmund Street.
 A new CTC at Gosta Green was formally opened by HM The Queen in 1955 and the College of Commerce moved to the site in the early 1960s.
 In 1961, the CTC’s technology divisions became the UK's first College of Advanced Technology which, in 1966, became Aston University.
 The College of Commerce remained separate, however, before becoming part of the Polytechnic.

 North Birmingham Technical College was created in 1966 when Aston Technical College moved to new premises at Perry Barr.
-New buildings for the college still form part of City North Campus.
+New buildings for the college formed part of the University's City North Campus until 2018.

 Birmingham Polytechnic 1971-1988